TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 „O wiele łatwiej jest oszukać ludzi, niż przekonać ich, że zostali oszukani” - Mark Twain

+Believing in God is less about the scientifically untestable idea that some omnipotent creator exists.
+It’s more about not being arrogant enough to reject there’s something more we can’t fully understand.
+And there is some wisdom in these ancient stories we ignore at our peril.

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>